Let out a yawn. Do it. It feels fantastic.

 -Unique New York.

 Now go get yourself a monologue and put some of these techniques to use.
 Read through the monologue slowly.
 Do a read where you over-enunciate, exploring the music of the writer’s work.
 Then do a take where you express only the vowel sounds.
 (The sentence “I don’t feel like I can trust you” becomes “I Ooo Eeeel I Aaaaa Uuuuh Ouuuu.”)
 Then do a fast, staccato run where you challenge yourself to speak the language as quickly (and cleanly) as possible.
+More techniques to develop your voice can be found ar the post: 8 Theater Vocal Warmups.

 Remember: Small voice, small emotion.
 Freeing your sound is the first step to freeing your emotional acting instrument.